zydou/arti/doc/dev/notes/state-management-cli.md

 This will be implemented by an API based on `KeyMgr::describe`.
 As mentioned under `arti-keys-list`, the API will also need to be able to detect if the specified key is expired or not (this is not something `KeyMgr` can do.
-See `KeystoreSweeper` for an example of how key expiration is detected and handled today.
-The key expiration logic will need to be factored out of `KeystoreSweeper`, because we'll need it for the CLI APIs too).
+See [`Reactor`] for an example of how key expiration is detected and handled today.
+The key expiration logic will need to be factored out of [`Reactor`], because we'll need it for the CLI APIs too).

 ## `arti-keys-raw`